thaskoo/codeX_ReleaseOneNarrativeWorkbook/Deployment.md

 * a virtual private server (VPS) provided by a cloud host
 * using a Platform as a Service (PaaS)

 We will be focussing on the last two options VPS and PaaS.
+Later you will use a PaaS called Heroku to deploy your application.

 ##VPS providers